Skip to main content

 How should I use legacy data?

 Once a question has been removed from one of our surveys, it's best to avoid using it in any analyses or audiences.
 That said, there are some occasions in which it can be useful to do so.
-If do you plan to use legacy data, be mindful of the following:
+If you plan to use legacy data, be mindful of the following:

 • If a question has been replaced by a newer version looking at the same topic, you should avoid trending the two on a like-for-like basis.
 Any wave-on-wave shifts are likely to be the result of changes in question format or wording rather than a reflection of a real world change.